 During the Fall 2011 semester, I discovered Stanford University's free online courses, and signed up for Andrew Ng's machine learning course.
 This course exemplifies what is possible with online education, incorporating videos, quizzes, and significant programming assignments (using Octave).
 In many ways this was the best course I've ever taken.
 About 100000 students worldwide signed up for this course, and over 12000 completed the course.
 The course even enabled me to obtain a little machine learning internship over the Winter break, wherein I got to play around with some interesting machine learning applications using Python and OpenCV.
 I've since completed over 30 MOOCs.
 When an online MOOC-like MS program in computer science was offered by Georgia Tech, I signed up for the very first cohort, and graduated in December 2016 with a focus in machine learning.
 This led to a summer internship at the Graz University of Technology Institute for Computer Graphics and Vision, applying deep learning to image segmentation.

 Prior to teaching I worked as a computer programmer for several years, in both a university research environment and in industry.
 After completing my MS degree, I worked for four years as senior programmer in the Brain Imaging Lab at the UCI Medical School.
 There I worked with PET images as well as multi-lead EEG brain maps, attempting to discern statistically significant differences between the functioning of "normal" brains and those that weren't.
 After this stint in brain research, I accepted a position with Dest Corporation (in the heart of Silicon Valley), as a Senior Software Engineer.
 There I applied my image-processing expertise to image editing software for a couple of years, until I began teaching full-time at Bakersfield College.

 When being less cerebral I like to do zazen, hike, climb mountains (as long as they're not too tall!), play drums, ride my mountain bike, and read sci fi (while stationary-bicycling).
-After all that, it's very nice to lay on the couch watching TV with my cat perched purring on my chest. :-) ^..^ ~~~
+After all that, it's very nice to lay on the couch watching TV with a cat perched purring on my chest. :-) ^..^ ~~~